iamronen/Generativeprocess/Personal Spaces/Ronen/Wholocracy/Cards/Money/_Core/Why Money.md

 # Why  Money
-It is important to stay clear about why are we dealing with money.
+Given the complexity, the deep immersion and sensitivity of money let us remember and be clear about why are we dealing with it.
 see: [[GenSeq - Why Money]]